Lockleys Pylon Walking Track (And Du Faur Head)

 Grose Valley views from Lockleys Pylon

-While it’s not all that far to the peak, there are some steep sections that can be a bit challenging.
+While it’s not all that far to the peak, there are some steep sections that can feel a bit challenging.

 Once at the top, you will notice several different paths you can choose from to head back down.